 After hearing about Azure File Shares supporting Active Directory security a little while back, I finally had a chance to give it a go!
 Only it didn’t go so well for what we needed 🙁

 To give some backstory – We have a large file share on-premises which is used by some internal software that we have developed.
 One thing we want to do is move this software to the cloud but to be able to move the software we would still need access to the file shares.
+There is a service to recover NAS data that will be able to solve this issue in no time.
 A VPN connection would be required for things like access to network printers (I’ll touch on the VPN connection in another post) and while a VPN will also give access to the file shares our on-premises internet connection is limited to 50/50Mbps and initial testing showed accessing these resources via our WAN link was anywhere between 4-10x slower depending on what we were doing on the office network.

 Cue Azure File Share!
 When we were initially planning out this move about 1.5+ years ago we ended up setting up an Azure File Share in consultations with M18 Solutions and the Azure File Sync tool on our file server on-premises.
 This created a copy of all of our resources in Azure while still allowing some legacy desktop software to access the on-premises shares.
 Brilliant.
 We were in a position to access the files at lightning speed in Azure while also working without interruption on-premises.

 Only Azure File Shares at the time didn’t support AAD DS, it hadn’t even been announced.
 Not a problem we thought at the time as we waited to progress the migration and left the file sync running.
 One day we will be able to just map the shares, update our softwares configuration file to point to the new shares and authenticate via the Azure File Share credentials.